-If the illumination intensity is < 0,5 k during operation, sensors for visible light are not allowed.
-When using flame detection devices equipped with sensors for light, the maximum response of which is within the visible spectrum, these devices shall fulfil the requirements as detailed in a) to c).
+If the illumination intensity is < 0,5 lx during operation, sensors for visible light are not allowed.
+When using flame detection devices equipped with sensors for light, the maximum response of which is within the visible spectrum, these devices shall fulfil the requirements as detailed in a) to c):

-a) For an illumination intensity of the burner flame during operation of less than 3 lx at 2856 K the requirements shown in figure 1 shall be met.
+a) For an illumination intensity of the burner flame during operation of less than 3 lx at 2 856 K the requirements shown in Figure 1 a) shall be met.

 Any signal for presence of light before release of fuel (spurious light signals) shall be at a lower level of illumination than that for the signal for absence of light by extinguishing of the flame during operation (negative switching differential).
 The switching circuit for the negative switching differential shall be checked against possible interruptions, by the implementation of suitable measures, e.g. at least simple active or passive redundancy.
-Such flame detectors shall be tested together with the burner to which they are fitted b) in case of an illumination intensity of the burner flame during operation of less than 7 lx at 2856 K the requirements shown in figure 2 shall be met.
+Such flame detectors shall be tested together with the burner to which they are fitted.

+b) in case of an illumination intensity of the burner flame during operation of less than 7 lx at 2 856 K the requirements shown in Figure 1 b) shall be met.

 Any signal for presence of light before release of fuel (spurious light signals) shall be at a lower level of illumination than that for the signal for absence of light by extinguishing of the flame during operation (negative switching differential).
 The switching circuit for the negative switching differential shall be checked against possible interruptions, by the implementation of suitable measures, e.g. at least simple active or passive redundancy.
-Operation as detailed under a) is also permissible;
+Operation as detailed under a) is also permissible.

-c) for an illumination intensity of the burner flame during operation in excess of 7 lx at 2856 K the requirements shown in figure 3 shall be met.
+c) for an illumination intensity of the burner flame during operation in excess of 7 lx at 2 856 K the requirements shown in Figure 1 c) shall be met.

 The requirements for the relation B/A include also the deviations in the supply voltage in the range +10 % to -15 %.
-Operation as detailed under a) and b) is also permissible;

-d) burners with an illumination intensity of the burner flame of less than 3 lx at the flame detector are checked together with the flame supervision device.
-The burner is searched by an illumination intensity of 20000 lx at 2856 K. The flame supervision device shall not show any spurious light signals during the test.
+Operation as detailed under a) and b) is also permissible.
+Burners with an illumination intensity of the burner flame of less than 3 lx at the flame detector are checked together with the flame detector device.
+During assessment the burner is illuminated externally by an intensity of 20 000 lx at 2 856 K. The flame detector device shall not show any spurious light signals during the test.